 - Once the training is completed successfully, a trainee becomes accredited as an RLF Consultant Fellow and added to the CF register.

 - To stay on the register, Consultant Fellows must document ongoing practice and undertake continuing professional development.
-CFs meet as a community, at regional meetings, on training days and through an online forum, to benefit from each other’s experience.
-This also keeps us all abreast of the latest writing, teaching and learning practices in HE.
+To benefit from each other’s experience, CFs meet regularly online in themed and creativity boost sessions, face-to-face on training days, and in between communicate through several online forums.
+Such activities help keep us all abreast of the latest writing, teaching and learning practices in HE.

 The initial training, and subsequent annual reviews, help ensure that Consultant Fellows operate at the highest level, providing a top-class, professional service to client universities and their students and staff.